 Outward Bound is the oldest, most respected outdoor educator in the world, and

 North Carolina Outward Bound, the oldest independent Outward Bound school in the

 country, knows how to open your eyes to your own potential.

 Interested incoming first-year students may apply to the program by submitting an application consisting of three parts:

 Completed applications should be submitted to

-Applications must be received by June 27, 2014.
+Applications must be received by June 22, 2014.

 if you have questions.

 Front Row (Left to Right): Corey Morgan, Katie Chancellor, Sterling Ancrum, LaTia Appling, Matthew Crawford, Sydney Marshall, Zai Johns, Jacob Gaetanos

 Back Row (Left to Right): Shelby Godfrey, Jalen Smith, Lauren Tate, Jemma Cropanese, Lauren Venters, William Siskey, Kaycee Wilson